Putin meets Chinese Premier Li Keqiang as Moscow, Beijing deepen ties - ExBulletin

 Putin meets Chinese Premier Li Keqiang as Moscow, Beijing deepen ties

-MOSCOW (AP) — Russian President Vladimir Putin met with Chinese Premier Li Qiang on Wednesday, hailing growing trade ties as Moscow becomes increasingly dependent on Beijing for political and economic support.
+Russian President Vladimir Putin met with Chinese Premier Li Qiang on Wednesday (August 21, 2024), hailing growing trade ties as Moscow becomes increasingly dependent on Beijing for political and economic support.

 Our trade relations are developing, developing successfully… The attention that the governments of the two countries on both sides pay to trade and economic ties is yielding results, Putin said during the meeting in the Kremlin.